EastEnders Live: Filming

 In case of any serious problems during transmission, a rehearsal for the episode was filmed, including each version of the reveal scene.
 Santer explained that the tape would not be used for minor problems such as cast members forgetting their lines, in which instance: "we'll power on using our improvisational skills.
 It's really just for technical backup in case of a proper crisis."
 The live broadcast took 400 camera shots to film, and 36 camera operators.
 Typical episodes of EastEnders utilise just four camera operators.
 Two outside broadcast trucks were hired to remotely direct and monitor the episode from, and three golf buggies were used to transport cast between sets, as the minimum length of time actors had to move from one set to another was just 131 seconds.

 Arnold explained that filming "EastEnders Live" to look like a typical episode of EastEnders was difficult, giving the example of a scene involving a ringing mobile phone.
 In a usual EastEnders episode, the viewer would see a shot of the phone and know who was calling.
 In the live episode, the caller would have to be visually or audibly obvious, as a result of the camera set-up and inability to edit scenes.
 He described the episode's biggest limitation as the weather, explaining that "EastEnders Live" begins with a direct pickup from the previous episode of EastEnders, with the same characters in the same outside location, leaving the crew hoping for a dry night.
-Sound was also a problem, as sound quality is better using boom rods than radio microphones, but booms often dip into shot during the filming of EastEnders.
-Arnold commented that the production crew would be using booms where possible, but that all cast members with dialogue would be given a radio microphone as backup.
+Sound was also a problem, as sound quality is better using boom poles than radio microphones, but booms often dip into shot during the filming of EastEnders.
+Arnold commented that the production crew would be using booms where possible, but that all cast members with dialogue would be fitted with a wireless microphone pack as backup.